All comparisons

 Feature Focus

-But Speakmac is no longer accurate to describe as only a bare dictation hotkey.
-It now includes custom words, snippet-style replacements, regex cleanup rules, live preview, flexible hotkeys, hands-free dictation, and privacy controls around local history.
-The more honest split is this: Paraspeech is still the more configuration-forward option, while Speakmac aims to cover the common workflow tools without becoming a larger, harder-to-manage app.
+Speakmac is no longer accurate to describe as only a bare dictation hotkey.
+It includes custom words, snippet-style replacements, regex cleanup rules, live preview, flexible hotkeys, hands-free dictation, dictation commands, and privacy controls around local history.

-Speakmac is distributed directly from the Speakmac website, not through the Mac App Store.
+Speakmac is also a direct-download Mac app.
 You install it, grant microphone and accessibility permissions, let it download the on-device model once, and then dictation can run locally on the Mac.

 Which Should You Choose?